Prison-Fellowship-Development/ec2ic-manager/README.md

 1. Ensure you have valid AWS credentials set up in `~/.aws/config` or via the AWS CLI.
 2. Open **EC2 Instance Connect Manager**.
 3. Select the AWS profile you'd like to use.
-4. Browse available EC2 instances.
+4. Select the AWS region you'd like to browse for instances.
+5. Click **Login** to authenticate with AWS SSO (if required).
+6. Click **Load Instances** to browse available EC2 instances in the selected region.
-5. Click **Connect** — your default RDP client will open once the session is established.
+7. Click **Connect** — your default RDP client will open once the session is established.
+8. Use **Save Instance** to bookmark frequently accessed instances for quick access.

 ---